 |Storage available for all container sizes?||Yes||Yes||Yes|

 Once again, the winner is U-Pack.
-Its small cubes are great for small moves, and if you have a larger home, the 27-foot trailer ensures you’ll have enough room for everything, but you won’t overestimate or overpay, since you only pay for the space you use.
+Its ReloCubes are great for small moves, and if you have a larger home, the 27-foot trailer ensures you’ll have enough room for everything.
+Most importantly, you won’t overestimate or overpay, since you only pay for the space you use.

 Tons of factors affect the cost of a move.
-Your starting and ending zip codes, the time of year, weather, fuel prices, and the size of your home are just some of the factors that will be taken into consideration.
-Every move is different, so before you seriously compare different companies by their prices, make sure to get a personalized quote from each.
+Your starting and ending zip codes, the time of year, weather, fuel prices, your move date, and the size of your home are just some of the factors that will be taken into consideration.
+Every move is different, so make sure to get a personalized quote from each company you’re considering.

 Cost for a Local Move

 |1 bedroom||$200 – $400||$150 – $500||Not Available for Local Moves|

 |2-3 bedrooms||$300 – $650||$200 – $630||Not Available for Local Moves|

 |4-5 bedrooms||$300 – $800||$340 – $790||Not Available for Local Moves|